HuwSy/phpminigallery/README.md

 # PHP Mini Gallery

 With this PHP script you'll get a full featured gallery in an instant.
-It does not take much more than copying two php files and your images to your web server.
+It does not take much more than copying two php files, a folder placeholder file and your images to your web server, then optionally updating a couple of config variables in index.php

-## DISCONTINUED

-This project is quite old.
-It was originally written in PHP 3 and HTML 3.2, and has never really evolved since then.
-I stopped using PHP many years ago, so I cannot easily test changes to this project any more.

-For this reason, I won't maintain this project any longer.
-Feel free to fork and enhance it!
+This is a limited evolution/extension of the retired project by http://GitHub.com/shred to be a bit more mobile friendly and to support videos and subfolders.
+More may be done around reducing page loads for client side calls at a later date but this has reached my requirements for now.

 ## Features

 Some features of this gallery script are:

 * Easy installation
-* Index page generation of all pictures
+* Index page generation of all pictures, videos and subfolders in modified descending order
-* Automatic thumbnail generation
+* Automatic thumbnail generation of images and gif thumbnail generation of videos
-* Individual captions for each picture
+* Individual captions for each picture from txt file or exif data
-* Multi language support
 * Layout is easily changed, even without PHP skills
-* Runs on almost any host who supports PHP
+* Runs on almost any host who supports PHP, some picture formats and video thumbnails require imagemagick or ffmpeg
 * No database required
-* Source code available at [GitHub](https://github.com/shred/phpminigallery)
+* Source code available at [GitHub](https://github.com/HuwSy/phpminigallery)

 ## Prerequisites

 This script is quite easy-going.
 PHP 4.1 is already sufficient, which is provided by almost all web hosts.
 Register globals may be enabled or disabled.
-The script is PHP 5 compliant.
+The script will run on php8.1.

-For thumbnail generation, either GD2, ImageMagick or GD is required.
+For thumbnail generation, either GD2, ImageMagick or GD is required for images and FFMPEG for videos.
 GD is not recommended though, and should only be used as a last resort, because the quality of the thumbnail images will be really poor.
-If you use ImageMagick, make sure PHP SafeMode is turned off.
+If you use ImageMagick or FFMPEG, make sure PHP SafeMode is turned off.

 This script is entirely file-based, and does not involve any database programming.